web

 The minimum of 1 hour’s pay is for the total time worked by the employee, not for each time they wake to perform work.

-If the total time worked during a shift is more than 1 hour, the employee is paid the actual time worked.
+If the total time worked during a shift is more than 1 hour, the employee is paid the actual time worked at overtime rates.

 Example: working during a sleepover